eiqanahmed/Custom-UNIX-Shell/README.md

+Firstly, open your terminal and type 'echo $PATH', to see a list of directories within your computer.
+Copy this output and paste it in the shell_init file in order to specify the PATH environment variable.
 In order to to run this shell, navigate to the directory containing these files, and type './shell' into your terminal.